ProvableHQ/sdk/sdk/README.md

 ### 4.2 Record Usage Example: Private Value Transfers

-A straightforward example of a usage of records in a program can be demonstrated by explaining the process of private value transfers of official Aleo credits on the Aleo network.
+A straightforward example of the usage of records in a program can be demonstrated by explaining the process of private value transfers of official Aleo credits on the Aleo network.

 Aleo credits are the official token in which all on-chain execution and deployment fees are paid.
 Credits can be public